julianburr/julianburr.de/src/pages/my-work/projects/vivid-and-luna.md

 This created an interesting challenge for the frontend team.
 How can we avoid building the same things over an over again and utilise solutions we built for one product for all the others as well.
 Especially when it comes to styling of the app and the app's components.

-The solution: a centralised component and module library, that acts as the foundational design system all our brands inherit from.
+The solution: a centralised component and module library, that acts as the foundations of a design system all our brands inherit from.

 ## The Concept